Mid Infrared Instrument

 Data calibration and analysis

 Details about the data can be found in the JWST File Names, Format, and Data Structures article.
-The JWST pipeline is described in JWST Data Reduction Pipeline and some information about post-pipeline processing can be found at JWST Post-Pipeline Data Analysis.
+The JWST pipeline is described in JWST Data Reduction Pipeline Overview and some information about post-pipeline processing can be found at JWST Post-Pipeline Data Analysis.

 External MIRI links and documents